 There’s the myth that consolidating city and county governments is bad for the county’s smaller cities.
 A large government lies in the future for them – either a new one or a Memphis government that expands by almost 50 percent and surrounds them without them having a voice in it.
 It all makes the town mayor’s mantra all the more ironic: “We hate Memphis City Hall and don’t trust Memphis politicians.
 Memphis is full of problems.
 So we want to leave everything just like it is.”

 There’s the myth that Memphis and Shelby County Governments are wasteful while the smaller towns are efficient and economical.
-Actually, both city and county governments spend less on services per citizen than Collierville, Bartlett, and Germantown – and from 32 to 48 percent less.
+Actually, both city and county governments spend less on services per citizen than Collierville, Bartlett, and Germantown – from 32 to 48 percent.

 There’s the myth that all we need to do is to tell our story better.
 More importantly, we need to create a city that gives us a different story to tell.